NixOS/rfcs/rfcs/0143-nix-store-acls.md

 - Apply necessary [POSIX ACLs](https://man7.org/linux/man-pages/man5/acl.5.html) to store paths, automatically update them when users provide proof that they have the necessary source, and allow `trusted-user`s and users with access to the paths in question to manipulate those ACLs manually.
 - Add a setting (perhaps `protect-by-default`) to protect all new store paths by default.

+An additional invariant that must be ensured at all times is that the complete runtime closure of the store path is available to a user if the store path itself is available.

 This should ensure that this change is as seamless as possible for the users: they will still always be able to execute `nix build` or similar for derivations where they have access to all the sources, substituting as much as possible, as though nothing had changed.
 If a user needs to be able to access some store paths without having access to their sources (e.g. for proprietary software where sharing the artifacts is ok but sharing the sources isn't), such access can be granted explicitly by the administrators (`trusted-user`'s) or users with access to said path.